ros/catkin/doc/user_guide/supposed.rst

 .. rubric:: catkin_stack

-Call :cmake:macro:`catkin_stack` to read the data declared in stack.xml.
-This also implicitly calls find_package on all dependencies declared in the stack.xml.
+Call :cmake:macro:`catkin_stack` to read the data declared in package.xml.
+This also implicitly calls find_package on all dependencies declared in the package.xml.

 .. rubric:: find_package [optional]